ucberkeley/savio-training-intro-2016/intro.md

 Condo users have access to the broader compute resource that is limited only by the size of partitions, under the *savio_lowprio* QoS (queue).
 However this QoS does not get a priority as high as the general QoSs, such as *savio_normal* and *savio_debug*, or all the condo QoSs, and it is subject to preemption when all the other QoSs become busy.

-More details can be found [in the *Low Priority Jobs* section](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).
+More details can be found [in the *Low Priority Jobs* section of the user guide](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).

 Suppose I wanted to burst beyond the Statistics condo to run on 20 nodes.
 I'll illustrate here with an interactive job though usually this would be for a batch job.